FellowshipOfTheGame/comic-sans/README.md

 - [x] Finalize the new Boss.
 - [x] Make the game possible to be played with controller (not tested).
 - [x] Make the game possible to be played only with keyboard.
+- [x] End screens for each Boss when the player wins.s

 ---